StefFrustagli/board_gamers_vault/TESTING.md

 ## Automated testing
-DA AGGIUNGERE
-The functionalities tested were:
-- Comments and collaboration forms;
-- POST data and return of the correct response;
-- Access to the topic page and the About page.
+Automated testing is not implemented at this stage.

 ## Browser Compatibility
 Below are the browsers that have been tested:
-- Chrome Version 123.0.6312.87
+- Chrome Version 126.0.6478.127
 - Firefox 118.0.2
-- Safari Version 17.2.1
+- Safari Version 17.5

 ## Responsiveness
 The website's responsiveness has been tested using Google Chrome Developer Tools.
 To ensure compatibility across different devices, various screen resolutions were simulated.
 Custom media queries were implemented to address issues with some screen dimensions.